Serious Decisions: Picking a Funeral Home

 - Preparing in advance can save you not only money but reduce unnecessary stress in your life.

-So then, what are the top five things to look for to find the best funeral home?
+So then, what are the top four things to look for to find the best funeral home?

 Remember, you never need to sign a contract for more than what you or your family can afford or are willing to pay.
 You can read the Funeral Consumers Alliance's "Should You Prepay for Your Funeral?" for further guidance.